mesonbuild/meson/docs/markdown/Reference-manual.md

    object](#environment-object) which allows more sophisticated environment juggling. *Since 0.52.0* a dictionary is also accepted.
    Since 0.50.0
+ - `workdir` allows to specify a working directory for a given command.
+Can be combined with other path directives. eg:
+   `workdir: meson.source_root() + /path/in/source`
+   Since 0.54.0

 See also [External commands](External-commands.md).